 The fort long ago ceased to exist, but the old military road which formerly ran between Savannah and Fort Barrington is still known as the Old Barrington Road.
 Barrington Ferry, important ferry since Colonial Days, was in use until the early years of the Twentieth Century.

 Erected 1954 by Georgia Historical Commission.
 (Marker Number 095-2.)

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Rice Hope (approx. 8.7 miles away); John Houstoun McIntosh (approx. 8.7 miles away); Old Court House at Sapelo Bridge (approx. 8.8 miles away); Capture of 23 Old Men in 1864 (was approx. 9.3 miles away but has been reported missing. ); Old Meeting House (approx. 9.8 miles away); Old Barrington Road (was approx. 9.9 miles away but has been reported missing. ); Woodmanston Plantation (approx. 10 miles away); William Bartram Trail (approx. 10 miles away).
+Rice Hope (approx. 8.7 miles away); John Houstoun McIntosh (approx. 8.7 miles away); Old Court House at Sapelo Bridge (approx. 8.8 miles away); Capture of 26 Men in 1864 (approx. 9.3 miles away); Old Meeting House (was approx. 9.8 miles away but has been reported missing. ); Old Barrington Road (was approx. 9.9 miles away but has been reported missing. ); Woodmanston Plantation (approx. 10 miles away); William Bartram Trail (approx. 10 miles away).

 Regarding Fort Barrington.
 Today, time has claimed the wooden fort, and the river has eroded half the earthworks.
 A hunting club owns the remaining earthworks, and unfortunately a private boat ramp runs down the middle of the fort.
 Nearby, Barrington County Park is open to the general public for boat launches, tent or RV camping, or a quiet picnic.

 The historic fort is on private property that